Causal Inference • Experiments • Conflict & Behavior

-• Why do some conflicts recur while others do not?
+• Why some civil conflicts recur while others do not

 Affiliations